Raʻiātea: European colonization

-Raiatea was discovered for Europe by James Cook on July 20, 1769, during his first voyage.
-Coming from Tahiti, he sailed with the Endeavour through the Avamo'a Reef passage, sacred to the Polynesians, anchored in Opoa Bay and landed near the Marae Taputapuatea.
-He hoisted the Union Jack and took possession of the island for the British Crown in a brief ceremony.

-To expand the Spanish sphere of influence, King Charles III ordered expeditions to the South Pacific.
-The governor of Chile and viceroy of Peru Manuel d'Amat i de Junyent (1704–1782) sent Domingo de Boenechea with the frigate El Águila, which arrived at Raiatea in 1772.
-He called the island Princesa and took possession of it for Spain.
+Raiatea was discovered for Europe by British explorer James Cook on 20 July 1769 during his first voyage.
+Coming from Tahiti, he sailed onboard HMS Endeavour through the Avamo'a Reef passage, sacred to the Polynesians, anchored in Opoa Bay and landed near the Marae Taputapuatea.
+He hoisted the Union Jack and took possession of the island for the British Empire in a brief ceremony.
+To expand the Spanish Empire, Charles III of Spain ordered expeditions to be sent to the South Pacific.
+Manuel de Amat y Junyent, the viceroy of Peru, sent the Spanish Navy officer Domingo de Bonechea to Raʻiātea.
+Bonechea, commanding the frigate El Águila, arrived there in 1772, and he named the island "Princesa" and took possession of it for the Spanish Empire.
 However, the annexation had no political consequences.

 Although neighboring Tahiti was already under the influence of European powers in the late 18th century and formally came under French protectorate in 1842, the clans of Raiatea fiercely resisted annexation efforts.
 However, Christian missionaries managed to gain increasing influence, which led to religious wars between followers of the traditional and Christian faiths.

-With the support of the Europeans, King Pomare II of Tahiti was able to declare himself sovereign of the entire archipelago.
-On November 12, 1815, Pomaré's adversaries, the followers of the old faith, were decisively defeated at the Battle of Feipi.
+With the support of the Europeans, King Pōmare II was able to declare himself sovereign of the entire archipelago.
+On November 12, 1815, Pōmare's adversaries, the followers of the old faith, were decisively defeated at the Battle of Feipi.

 In 1828, the Marae Taputapuatea was destroyed.
 In 1831, the Mamaia sect, successor to the already banned Arioi, again succeeded in expelling the missionaries from Raiatea.
 In 1832, the Mamaia were finally defeated and banished.
-The missionaries returned and France tried to gain more and more influence.

-As early as 1842, Rear Admiral Abel Aubert Dupetit-Thouars had claimed the Society Islands on behalf of France.
-However, France's King Louis-Philippe initially hesitated to sign the annexation announced by Du Petit-Thouars, fearing conflicts of interest with Great Britain, which also claimed them.
-As Queen Pomaré IV of Tahiti was pro-British and more attached to the Protestant missionaries, she allowed herself to be taken to Raiatea in this ambiguous situation in 1844 and ruled from there until 1847.
+Missionaries, including George Platt, returned and France tried to gain more and more influence.
+As early as 1842, Rear Admiral Abel Aubert du Petit-Thouars had claimed the Society Islands on behalf of France.
+However, King Louis Philippe I initially hesitated to sign the annexation announced by Petit-Thouars, fearing conflicts of interest with Britain, which also claimed them.
+As Queen Pōmare IV of Tahiti was pro-British and more attached to the Protestant missionaries, she allowed herself to be taken to Raiatea in this ambiguous situation in 1844 and ruled from there until 1847.

 In 1880, France proclaimed a provisional protectorate over Raiatea and Tahaa.
-After Pomaré V ceded all his rights to France, the Society Islands were finally annexed in March 1888 and became a colony of France.
+In 1887, at the request of European traders, the French bombarded the island, before occupying it and deposed its government.
+The island was formally annexed by France on April 21 1888.
 However, rebellions continued to occur in Raiatea.
-In 1888, the tribal chief Teraupo entrenched himself in the Avera Valley on the east coast and resisted French intervention.
+In 1888, the tribal chief Teraupo'o entrenched himself in the Avera Valley on the east coast and resisted French intervention.
 It was only in 1897 that he fell into captivity and was exiled to New Caledonia.
 190 of his followers were forcibly relocated with their families to the island of Ua Huka.

-King Tamatoa VI was the last monarch, reigning from 1884 to 1888.
+King Tamatoa VI was the last monarch, reigning over Raiatea and Tahaa from 1884 to 1888.